About Reunion

 The beaches are either white or black volcanic sand and also make for breathtaking contrasts and visuals.
 The snorkelling and scuba is amazing, the hiking and biking is popular and its flora and volcanic cliffs of the south are spectacular.

-Visas are required for travel (by South African and certain other nationalities) to the island and need to be applied for directly at the Consulate by the client.
 This is a little island with so much beauty and so much magnificence.
 We love it and love sending our friends and clients here and then hearing how amazing their holidays were.
 Go to Reunion, it’s FANTASTIC!

 REUNION FACTS